60-second summary

 Who needs life insurance?

-It’s also something to think about even if you’re not the main breadwinner in the family, for example, if the loss of your contribution to looking after the home and children would have a financial impact.
+It’s also something to think about even if you’re not the main breadwinner in the family.
+For example, if the loss of your contribution to looking after the home and children would have a financial impact.

 How does life insurance work?

-If you die while the policy is running, life insurance could give your beneficiaries – the people (or person) you’ve chosen to receive the proceeds of your policy – a lump sum.
-They could use this to pay bills and meet other financial commitments or to pay off debt like a mortgage.
+They could use this to pay bills and meet other financial commitments, or to pay off debt like a mortgage.
 Life insurance could lift the financial burden, giving your family the chance to deal with your loss.

 Is it ever compulsory to take out life cover?

 Mortgage life insurance is often sold as a decreasing term policy.
-Under this type of policy, the amount your beneficiaries would receive if you die reduces in line with your total mortgage debt.
-Another type of mortgage life insurance is level term insurance, where the amount your loved ones would get stays fixed throughout the life of the policy, but the premiums tend to be pricier.
+Under this type of policy, the amount your beneficiaries would receive if you died reduces in line with your total mortgage debt.

 When should I get life insurance?

-People often choose to take out life insurance prompted by a big life event or financial commitment – such as getting married, buying a first home or having a child.
+People often choose to take out life insurance around a big life event or new financial commitment – such as getting married, buying a first home or having a child.
 See more on when to get life insurance.
-But even if there are no big changes ahead, it’s worth reviewing your situation to see if you need life insurance.
-If your family and income grow, you may face larger costs and therefore need extra cover.

 Do I need life insurance if I'm single?